Belgium at a Glance

 Visa Requirements for Belgium

 EU citizens do not require a visa in order to enter Belgium.
 For short-term stays, there are special visa waiver programs for some countries outside the EU as well.
 To find out which type of visa you need, contact your nearest Belgian embassy.
-All visa applications must be addressed to your nearest Belgian embassy or consulate.
+All visa applications must be addressed to your nearest Belgian embassy or consulate before you move to Belgium.
 There is one application form for short-term visas and one for long-term visas.
 In addition to your valid passport, several supporting documents are required, depending on the purpose of your stay.
+Non-EU foreigners moving to Belgium need a long-term visa.